evergreen-ci/evergreen/docs/Hosts/Spawn-Hosts.md

 1. Update Status
    You can force a state change to these statuses:
-   -Decomissioned: Terminate a host running tasks after it's done running its current task.
+   - Decommissioned: Terminate a host after it's done running its current task.
    -Quarantined: Stop a host from running tasks without terminating it or shutting it down.
    -Terminate: Actually terminate the host.
    -Stopped: Stop it.